Skip to main content

 Thompson underwent an intensive nine-day search to tab Mike McCarthy the franchise's 14th head coach (Jan.
 12, 2006).

-McCarthy guided the Packers to a four-game winning streak to close his first season as head coach with an 8-8 record in 2006, finishing percentage points behind the Giants for the NFC's last postseason spot.
+McCarthy guided the Packers to a four-game winning streak to close his first season as head coach with an 8-8 record in 2006, just behind the Giants for the NFC's last postseason spot.

 The NFL's youngest club carried that momentum into 2007, winning its first four games and ultimately tying the then-franchise record for regular-season victories with a 13-3 mark.

-With Joe Philbin taking over as offensive coordinator, Ryan Grant emerging at midseason as a feature back, and Favre enjoying a brilliant final season in Green Bay, the offense finished second in the league, its highest ranking since 1983.
+With Joe Philbin taking over as offensive coordinator, Ryan Grant emerging at midseason as a feature back, and Favre enjoying a brilliant final season in Green Bay, the offense finished second in the league.

 In 2008, the torch was passed to Aaron Rodgers from Favre, who retired in March with virtually every significant NFL passing record, un-retired in July and was traded to the New York Jets during the first week of training camp.
-Rodgers became just the second quarterback in league history to pass for more than 4,000 yards in his first season as a starter.
+Rodgers became just the second player in NFL history to pass for more than 4,000 yards in his first season as a starter.

-On defense, the team set a franchise record with seven touchdowns, including six on interception returns, leading to Pro Bowl berths for three-fourths of the starting secondary in Nick Collins, Charles Woodson and Al Harris.
-But the team lost seven games by four points or less and finished with a 6-10 record.
+On defense, the team set a franchise record with seven touchdowns, including six on interception returns, leading to Pro Bowl berths for Nick Collins, Charles Woodson and Al Harris.
+But the team lost seven games by four points or less and finished 6-10.

 That led to a series of changes on the coaching staff, most of them on defense, as McCarthy hired Dom Capers as his new defensive coordinator.
-The players responded in 2009, climbing all the way to No.2 in the league in yards allowed and No. 1 against the run for the first time in team history, setting a franchise record for the fewest rushing yards allowed per game (83.3).
+In 2009, the defense was No. 2 in the league in yards allowed and No. 1 against the run for the first time in team history, setting a franchise record for the fewest rushing yards allowed per game (83.3).

 That defensive prowess was highlighted by Woodson winning NFL Defensive Player of the Year, rookie Clay Matthews leading the team in sacks, and Collins joining both as Pro Bowl honorees.
-Combined with another dynamic season on offense, in which the team set a new franchise record for points (461), the Packers won seven of their final eight regular-season games to finish 11-5 and earn an NFC Wild Card playoff berth.
+On offense, the team set a new franchise record for points (461).
+The Packers won seven of their final eight regular-season games to finish 11-5 and earn an NFC Wild Card playoff berth.

-Rodgers earned his first Pro Bowl nod and threw for a Green Bay postseason-record 423 yards and record-tying four TDs as he rallied the Packers from a 21-point second-half deficit but came up short, dropping a 51-45 overtime heartbreaker in Arizona, the highest-scoring postseason game in NFL history.
+Rodgers earned his first Pro Bowl nod and threw for a Green Bay postseason-record 423 yards and record-tying four TDs as the Packers rallied from a 21-point second-half deficit but fell 51-45 in overtime at Arizona, marking the highest-scoring postseason game in NFL history.

 The team got out to a 3-1 start in 2010, but injuries to key players mounted.
 By season's end, the Packers would place 15 players on the season-ending injured list.

 Despite the injuries, the Packers never blinked.
 Defensively, they ranked No. 2 in the NFL in scoring defense at 15.0 points per game.
 Matthews, who racked up 13½ sacks, was voted a Pro Bowl starter and a consensus first-team All-Pro and was named the league's defensive player of the year by various publications.
-In the secondary, Woodson set career highs in tackles and forced fumbles, becoming the team's emotional leader throughout.
-His counterpart at corner, Tramon Williams, led the team with six interceptions, earning his first bid to the Pro Bowl, where he was joined by Collins, who was chosen for the third consecutive year.
+In the secondary, Woodson set career highs in tackles and forced fumbles.
+Tramon Williams led the team with six interceptions, earning his first bid to the Pro Bowl, where he was joined by Collins, who was chosen for the third consecutive year.

-The Packers became the first team since the AFL-NFL merger in 1970 to never trail a game by more than seven points over an entire season.
-They finished with a 10-6 record and secured the sixth and final seed in the NFC's playoff bracket.
+The Packers became the first team since 1970 to never trail a game by more than seven points over an entire season.
+Green Bay secured the sixth and final seed in the NFC playoffs with a 10-6 record.

 The Packers won the Wild Card game at Philadelphia by a score of 21-16.
 The following week they traveled to Atlanta and beat the top-seeded Falcons, 48-21, on the strength of a near-flawless display of quarterbacking by Rodgers (31 of 36 for 366 yards and three TDs).